Aareez01/envoy-keycloak-jwt-auth/README.md

 2. **Detailed Steps**: Added clear and concise steps for manual testing using cURL.
 3. **Configuration**: Included more detailed information on what each component (Keycloak, Envoy, Server) does.
 4. **Additional Explanations**: Broke down how each component fits into the overall authentication flow.

-This version should provide a clearer understanding of how everything works together.
-Let me know if you need further adjustments!